PiaCarrot/pokelectrum/README.md

   quality-of-life improvements intended to make development easier.
 These improvements have been taken from the documentation in the [main disassembly repository][pokecrystal].
 This branch contains no 16-bit features and it is only intended as a reference.
+* `base-components`: this branch defines the basic components that will comprise the 16-bit index table system, on top of which the remaining branches will be built.
+Since it only defines macros (and a handful of WRAM locations to be shared by all index tables), it should build the same ROM as `master`.
 * `expand-mon-ID`: this branch implements 16-bit indexes for Pokémon species, thus allowing more than 253 species to be included in a single game.